 - 3 assessment periods with no paydays.

-Members who are paid weekly, fortnightly or four-weekly or might do agency shifts that are paid intermittently, will also have different numbers of paydays in different assessment periods over the course of a year.
+Other claimants who may also have different numbers of paydays in different assessment periods over the course of a year include claimants who:

 Backdated pay and tax rebates

-People who have previously overpaid tax or who are owed pay from a time when they were not claiming universal credit would have kept the money in full if they had been taxed correctly or paid on time by their employer.
-But because the money is only received after you have claimed universal credit, you can lose almost two-thirds of it under the universal credit system.
+If you have previously overpaid tax, or are owed pay from a time when you were not claiming UC, you would have kept the money in full if you had been taxed correctly or paid on time by your employer.
+However, because the money is only received after you have claimed UC, you can lose almost two-thirds of it under the UC system.

 If you are a UC claimant who is paid monthly and is sometimes paid twice in one assessment period and none in the next (because of when your payday and assessment period dates fall), you may then be benefit capped as you appear to have no earnings in months when you have no paydays.

-The Welfare Service can assist you in deciding if you are at a financial detriment, and if you are, give you advice on requesting a Mandatory Reconsideration
+The RCN Welfare Service can assist you in deciding if you are at a financial detriment, and if you are, give you advice on requesting a Mandatory Reconsideration by the DWP.

 Call RCN Direct on 0345 772 6100 and request a referral to the Welfare Service